-Cumulocity visualizes your sensor data centrally and graphically through its modern web user interface.
+Cumulocity IoT visualizes your sensor data centrally and graphically through its modern web user interface.
 It also exposes common remote controls to users with the relevant permissions.

-The user interface automatically adapts itself to the devices you connect -- no configuration required.
+The user interface automatically adapts itself to the devices you connect – no configuration required.
 For example, if you connect a device that supports being restarted from remote, you will see a “Restart” button.
 If the device sends light sensor data, you will see a graph with the readings from the sensor.

 It also adapts itself to the web browser that you use.
 For example, if you use a mobile phone or tablet with limited screen size, it will change user interface controls to use less screen estate.

-Through the Sensor Library, common sensor and control types are rendered correctly regardless of the device that produces the sensor data.
+Through the Sensor library, common sensor and control types are rendered correctly regardless of the device that produces the sensor data.

-The functionality described above provides already a wide range of device management, visualization and control options.
+The functionality described so far already provides a wide range of device management, visualization and control options.

 - Write alarm rules to reprioritize or suppress alarms and to define your SLA parameters.